Home » Snapshots

 After the great freeze, we woke up to the great melt.
-The weather got a bit warmer overnight and all the ice accumulated had started to melt.
+The weather warmed up overnight and the ice started to melt.

 Trees were literally shedding ice.
-Every blast of wind shook the tree limbs, coated in ice — it sounded like a wind chime.
-We were lucky: no power line snapped in our neighborhood.
+Every blast of wind shook the coated tree limbs.
+We were lucky, no power line snapped in our neighborhood.

-Sidewalks are flooded though and yet a lot of the ice hasn’t melted, even though roads are clean now.
-It doesn’t just look like winter: it feels like it too.
-I feel trapped at home with the last few days’ weather.
+Sidewalks are flooded though, and even though roads are drivable there’s still ice everywhere.
+It doesn’t just look like winter, it feels like it too.
+I’m getting cabin fever… it’s tough to be trapped at home.

 Ice Power Lines (Please don't snap!)